-In general, the use of lubricants shall be prohibited on either piping or valves intended for oxygen service.
-If for any reason lubricants are deemed to be necessary for oxygen-wetted parts, they shall be fully oxygen compatible and used only with the prior approval of the purchaser (see 7.4.2 and 7.4.4).
+If for any reason lubricants are deemed to be necessary for oxygen-wetted parts, they shall be used only with the prior approval of the specifier (see 7.4.2 and 7.4.4).
+See 5.5 for the selection of oxygen compatible lubricants.

-Pressure-holding pipe plugs shall be kept clean and stored in plastic bags when not in use.
+Pressure-holding pipe plugs shall be kept clean and stored in clean plastic bags when not in use.